 The Health Insurance Portability and Accountability Act (or HIPAA) is the baseline for protecting confidential patient information.
 All companies that deal with this sensitive topic must adhere to HIPAA’s rules and regulations.
-Covered Entities (CE) and Business Associates (BA) will be held responsible for being compliant to these requirements.
+Covered Entities (CE) and Business Associates (BA) will be held responsible for being compliant with these requirements.

 There are physical safeguards and technical safeguards that must be adhered to.
 The physical safeguards incorporate limited access, policies, and authorizations surrounding workstations.
 The technical safeguards are all about authorized access to electronic PHI.
 This includes things like unique user IDs and automatic logout, encryptions, and decryptions.
-Moreover, security certifications are advisable to all cloud storage companies.
+Moreover, security certifications are advisable for all cloud storage companies.